stctheproducer/kamba/README.md

 ### Getting Help

-If you need help with using kamba or implementing a feature:
+If you need help with using Kamba or implementing a feature:

 1. Check the [documentation](https://github.com/stctheproducer/kamba/wiki) (coming soon)
 2. Search for similar questions in [GitHub Discussions](https://github.com/stctheproducer/kamba/discussions)